Sunset in Pointe Noire © Ferdinand Reus

-Pointe Noire is the second largest city in the Republic of Congo, the commercial hub of the country, and a very popular destination with tourists in the Congo.
+Pointe Noire is the second largest city in the Republic of Congo, the commercial hub of the country, and a very popular tourist.
 It is the centre of the oil industry in the region and a major sea port.
 Tourists flock to Pointe Noire mainly to enjoy the stretch of beaches and the French atmosphere of the place which hearkens back to the colonial past and is reinvigorated by the large French expat community.

 Popular excursions from the city include a trip to the nearby Diosso Gorge, or, for the intrepid, a visit to the Conkouati-Douli National Park, which is a five-hour drive away but provides a remarkable opportunity to see gorillas, chimpanzees and elephants.